mohamedkhayat/L-Layer-Customizable-NeuralNetwork/README.md

-Here's the updated version of your `README` that reflects the addition of CUDA support with CuPy, and the support for both CPU and GPU execution:

----

 # Neural Network Implementation from Scratch

 A NumPy and CuPy implementation of a deep neural network with modern features including dropout regularization, L2 regularization, and He initialization.
 The architecture is fully configurable - you can specify any number of layers and units per layer to suit your needs.
 The code supports both CPU and GPU execution for enhanced performance.